 You can buy pre-popped popcorn, but make sure to check the nutrition facts.
-Avoid hydrogenated fats and added sugars.
-Stay away from movie-theater style popcorn, too, as it contains a lot of unhealthy fats and salt.
+Avoid hydrogenated oils and added sugars.
+Stay away from movie-theater style popcorn, too, as it can contain a lot of saturated fats and salt.

-You can purchase pre-packaged low-fat string cheese for when you’re really in a rush to get out the door.
-Cheese is high in protein and contains little carbs.
-Cheese can be high in sodium, though, so make sure to read the label.
+You can purchase packaged low fat string cheese for when you’re really in a rush to get out the door.
+Many string cheeses are

-Sodium can elevate blood pressure and lead to heart problems.
-Try to choose a low-sodium option when possible.
+A high sodium diet can elevate blood pressure and lead to heart conditions over time.
+Try to choose a low sodium option when possible.
 The U.S. Department of Agriculture recommends that you eat less than

-Boiling eggs takes just 10 to 15 minutes and you can prepare them ahead of time for your busy week.
-Eggs are a wonderful source of protein and contain only a half a gram of carbohydrates.
+Boiling eggs takes just 10 to 15 minutes, and you can prepare them ahead of time for your busy week.

 Avocados are low in carbs and loaded with healthy fats and fiber.
 In fact, the monounsaturated fat and polyunsaturated fat present in avocados may help raise your HDL (good) cholesterol levels and reduce your risk of heart attack and stroke.

-Avocados are also low in carbohydrates, which means they won’t cause a spike in blood sugar.
+Avocados are also low in carbohydrates, which means the risk of a blood sugar spike is quite low.

-When you have type 2 diabetes, you can snack smart by aiming for items high in protein and fiber, but low in sodium and sugar.
+When you’re living with type 2 diabetes, you can snack “smart” by aiming for items high in protein and fiber, and low in empty carbs and sugar.
 Know your portion sizes beforehand, and don’t forget to count the carbohydrates into your overall meal plan.

-The American Diabetes Association advises that a diabetes-friendly snack should have under 20 grams of carbohydrates.
+The American Diabetes Association advises that a diabetes-friendly snack has under 20 g of carbohydrates.